Hello and welcome to COOKIE PALOOZA 2016.

 - Bake the cookies for 10-12 minutes or until centers appear set.
 Mine usually take 11 minutes.
 Allow to cool completely before sandwiching.

 - Pair the cookies up based on their size.
 Spread cream cheese filling onto the flat side of one cookie and sandwich with the other.
+A small offset spatula is helpful.
 Repeat with remaining.
 Sprinkle confectioners’ sugar on top of each if desired.
 Cover leftover whoopie pies and store in the refrigerator for up to 1 week.

 Notes